 Thus, in addition to rules set forth by the federal government, it is important to check your state and local laws concerning your rights to minimum wage and overtime pay.

-For more information, please contact the dedicated Atlanta wage and hour attorneys at Buckley Beal, LLP for an immediate consultation.
+For more information, please contact the dedicated Atlanta wage and hour attorneys at Buckley Beal LLP for an immediate case evaluation.